Quint-Langeveld/Project/PROCESS.md

 This ectually turned out to be extremely simple, but took me a full morning to find out.
 But finally choosen an icon:

 <img src="https://github.com/Quint-Langeveld/Project/blob/master/doc/winner.png" width="20%" height="20%"/> <img src="https://github.com/Quint-Langeveld/Project/blob/master/doc/Screenshot_1548941767.png" width="20%" height="20%"/>
+retrieved from the internet, but I can't find the creator for now...

 ### dag 12
+- Startted with the GraphActivity

+Found out the best Library to use for my data.
+Found out that 'AnyChart' for the pie chart is going to be the best choice and 'GraphView' for the ling graph.

 ### dag 13